 There's no one best cache policy.
 Depending on your traffic patterns, type of data served, and application-specific requirements for data freshness, you must define and configure the appropriate per-resource settings, as well as the overall "caching hierarchy."

 Some tips and techniques to keep in mind as you work on caching strategy:

 - Use consistent URLs: if you serve the same content on different URLs, then that content will be fetched and stored multiple times.
 Tip: note that URLs are case sensitive.

 - Ensure that the server provides a validation token (ETag): validation tokens eliminate the need to transfer the same bytes when a resource has not changed on the server.

 - Identify which resources can be cached by intermediaries: those with responses that are identical for all users are great candidates to be cached by a CDN and other intermediaries.

 - Determine the optimal cache lifetime for each resource: different resources may have different freshness requirements.
 Audit and determine the appropriate max-age for each one.

-- Determine the best cache hierarchy for your site: the combination of resource URLs with content fingerprints, and short or no-cache lifetimes for HTML documents allows you to control how quickly updates are picked up by the client.
+- Determine the best cache hierarchy for your site: the combination of resource URLs with content fingerprints and short or no-cache lifetimes for HTML documents allows you to control how quickly the client picks up updates.